plettich/pyscard/smartcard/doc/user-guide.rst

 Connections
 ***********

-Connecting to a card and sending APDUs is done thru a CardConnection object.
-CardConnection objects are created using a CardRequest, or by the CardMonitoring.
+Connecting to a card and sending APDUs is done through a `CardConnection <https://pyscard.sourceforge.io/epydoc/smartcard.CardConnection.CardConnection-class.html>`_ object.
+CardConnection objects are created using a `CardRequest <https://pyscard.sourceforge.io/epydoc/smartcard.CardRequest.CardRequest-class.html>`_, or by the CardMonitoring.

 Creating a Connection from a CardRequest
 ========================================

-A successful CardRequest returns a CardService matching the requested card service for the card, or a PassThruCardService if no specific card service was required:
+A successful CardRequest returns a _`CardService <https://pyscard.sourceforge.io/epydoc/smartcard.CardService.CardService-class.html>`_ matching the requested card service for the card, or a `PassThruCardService <https://pyscard.sourceforge.io/epydoc/smartcard.PassThruCardService.PassThruCardService-class.html>`_ if no specific card service was required:

     >>> from smartcard.CardType import AnyCardType